 What is our goal with this initiative?

 Our goal is to improve the quality of life in Greensboro by creating a more colorful, vibrant, and creative community.
 Though it began with mostly temporary installations, the Endowment unveiled its first permanent, commissioned work of art, an aerial sculpture entitled “Where We Met” by Janet Echelman, in LeBauer Park in August 2016.
-The Endowment aims to continue focusing its efforts on acquiring permanent artworks, like the Van Dyke Windows installed in the Greensboro Cultural Center by artist Carl Powell.
+The Endowment aims to continue focusing its efforts on funding permanent artworks, like the Van Dyke Windows installed in the Greensboro Cultural Center by artist Carl Powell.

 see our current installations